wp-plugins/wp-power-stats/readme.txt

 The plugin is fully integrated in Wordpress, which makes it fast, secure and reliable.

-We value privacy, that's why all collected information is stored on your server and you have full access to it.
+We value privacy, that's why all collected statistical information is stored on your server and only you have access to it.

 Statistics features: